SAP-samples/s4hana-microsoft-team-app-integration/Resource Creation & Application Deployment/README.md

               > - For example,
               > - If you define the **namespace** as **TISCE/bridgeframeworkEmClient/s4h**, and **queue name** as **purchase-order-approval**
               > - Then you should give value as **TISCE/bridgeframeworkEmClient/s4h/purchase-order-approval**

-       - **additionalAutomationConfiguration.destinationCreation** (Line No.67 - No.71)

-         - **additionalAutomationConfiguration.destinationCreation.destination_name**: copy and paste the value of defalut.json file at line No.51.
-         - **additionalAutomationConfiguration.destinationCreation.virtual_host**: the virtual host name entered in the S/4HANA On-Premise Cloud Connector.
-         - **additionalAutomationConfiguration.destinationCreation.virtual_host**: the virtual port entered in the S/4HANA On-Premise Cloud Connector.

-       - **additionalAutomationConfiguration.envCreation** (Line No.72 - No.76)

-         This section is used to create some necessary enviroument variables needed by the Bridge Framework backend service that will be deployed in your SAP BTP subaccount.

-           - **additionalAutomationConfiguration.envCreation.saml_alias**:

-             1. If you subaccount is hosted on AWS: (subaccountname).aws-live
-             2. If you subaccont is hosted on Azure: (subaccountname).azure-(cfcliapihostregion)

 ## 4. Trigger the Automation Tool Docker Container